45 Mini Family Vacations That Won’t Break the Bank

 Budget tip: The Balboa Park Explorer pass bundles 16 attractions into a discounted pay-one-price ticket starting at $48.

 Where to stay: The Coronado Beach Resort is located directly across the street from the iconic Del Coronado Hotel (where Some Like It Hot was filmed), and offers condo-style units with kitchenettes starting at just $159 a night (you’ll also have complimentary access to all the amenities at the Loew’s Resort, too.)
 San Diego is also one of the best ever spring break destinations.

-Why you’ll love it: This cosmopolitan Canadian city is just a 90-minute trip from 60 percent of the United States, so it’s easy to reach.
+Why you’ll love it: This cosmopolitan Canadian city is just a 90-minute trip from 60 percent of the United States, so it’s easy to reach for many family vacations.
 Once you’re there, kids will have memorable time catching a Toronto Blue Jays baseball game at the Rogers Centre right under the CN Tower (you should take a trip up to the top of the tower for the amazing views, too) and riding a moving sidewalk through a shark tank at the neighboring aquarium.
 Hop on a ferry to explore Toronto’s islands; one is an amusement park!
 There are also free beaches downtown to catch some summer rays.

 Budget tip: The U.S. dollar is strong against Canadian currency, so it will feel like the whole city is on sale.